Configuration Reference

 Use these values for the docType field in Prompt Library entries:

-API reference, How-to guide, Conceptual overview, Tutorial, Release notes, Troubleshooting guide, README, Runbook, Migration guide, Architecture decision record, FAQ
+API reference, How-to guide, Quick start guide, Conceptual overview, Tutorial, Release notes, Troubleshooting guide, README, Runbook, Migration guide, Architecture decision record, FAQ

 Valid rule categories